 When multiple attachments are included with the rental equipment, only the attachment having the highest rental rate will be eligible for payment, provided that the attachment has been approved by the Engineer as being necessary to the force account Work.

-When a piece of owned equipment is not listed in the , use the rate for similar equipment found in the or use 6 percent of the purchase price as the monthly rate (R) and add the hourly operating rate found in the for similar equipment of the same horsepower.
+When a piece of owned equipment is not listed in the Blue Book, use the rate for similar equipment found in the Blue Book or use 6 percent of the purchase price as the monthly rate (R) and add the hourly operating rate found in the Blue Book for similar equipment of the same horsepower.

 For equipment brought to the Project exclusively for force account work and on the Project for less than a month, multiply the monthly rate (R) by the factor listed below: